sendbird/sendbird-platform-sdk-javascript/docs/MessagesApi.md

 ## removeReactionFromAMessage

-> RemoveReactionFromAMessageResponse removeReactionFromAMessage(channelType, channelUrl, messageId, opts)
+> RemoveReactionFromAMessageResponse removeReactionFromAMessage(apiToken, channelType, channelUrl, messageId, opts)

 Remove a reaction from a message